tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.evedata module.
 Each class has a corresponding metadata class in the evefile.evemetadata module.
 While in this diagram, EveMotorData and EveDetectorData seem to have no difference, at least they have a different type of metadata (see the evefile.evemetadata module below), besides the type attribute set accordingly.

-Points to discuss further (without claiming to be complete):
+.. admonition:: Points to discuss further (without claiming to be complete)

     * Are "dumb devices" such as shutters actually represented in an eveH5 file?
 Can they be part of the "monitor" section?

       If they occur, latest in the SCML, and are relevant to be modelled, how to properly name them?

     * Mapping MonitorData to MeasureData

       There is an age-long discussion how to map monitor data (with time in milliseconds as primary axis) to measured data (with position counts as primary axis).
 Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): Where would this mapping take place?
 Here in the evefile subpackage?
 Or in the "convenience interface" layer, *i.e.* the dataset subpackage?

 evefile.evemetadata module